Connect with others who understand.

 “Have any of you ever had pain that feels like sciatica nerve pain?
 Is this MS?
 Or sciatica?” asked one MyMSTeam member.
 “My doctor says it is MS pain, but I feel like it is my sciatic nerve.”

-Pain is a common symptom of MS — typically due to nerve damage in the central nervous system — so pain sensations from MS and from sciatica can feel quite similar.
+Pain is a common symptom of MS, typically caused by nerve damage in the central nervous system.
+Pain sensations from MS and from sciatica can feel quite similar.
 It’s also possible to have both conditions at the same time.
-Certain aspects of MS also may increase your risk of developing sciatica.
+Certain aspects of MS may also increase your risk of developing sciatica.

 What Is Sciatica?

-“Sciatica” is the term used to describe pain that follows the course of the sciatic nerve in the body.
-The medical term is “lumbar radiculopathy.”
+“Sciatica” is the term used to describe pain that follows the path of the sciatic nerve.
+The medical term for this is “lumbar radiculopathy.”
 The sciatic nerve is part of your peripheral nervous system, which is the part that lies outside your brain and spinal cord.
-It’s also the longest and thickest nerve in the body, starting in the lower back and traveling through the buttocks and down each leg.
-Pain from the sciatic nerve develops when something –– usually a herniated disc or a bony overgrowth –– puts pressure against or compresses the nerve, leading to inflammation.
+It’s also the longest and thickest nerve in the body.
+It starts in the lower back and travels through the buttocks and down each leg.

 Sciatica, also known as lumbar radiculopathy, causes pain that can start in the lower back and then radiate down the back of the leg.
 (Adobe Stock)